Voices of the American Revolution

 In this lesson, students are taught how to make informed analyses of primary documents illustrating the diversity of religious, political, social, and economic motives behind competing perspectives on questions of independence and rebellion.
 Making use of a variety of primary texts, the activities below help students to "hear" some of the colonial voices that, in the course of time and under the pressure of novel ideas and events, contributed to the American Revolution.

-Critique varying reasons for why individuals chose to rebel or remain loyal.
+Examine varying reasons for why individuals chose to rebel or remain loyal.